contentful/product-catalogue-java/README.md

 This will install all dependencies and run a local tomcat server on port `8080`, which you can open in your browser at _http://localhost:8080_.

 You should see an HTML page loaded with products from our example space.
 You can click on them to see more details.

-## Structure of the example

-The page contains products with a title, image, category, description, brand and tags.
-In Contentful, this is called a 'content type', and each content type is part of a space's 'content model' that allows you to relate resources for one project together.
-[Read more about our content model](https://www.contentful.com/developers/docs/concepts/data-model/).

-We developed this example using the content model that comes pre-loaded in our "Product Catalogue" space template.
-Next you'll create your own space and replace the content of our example with your entries, so you can edit them and understand how Contentful works with your content.

 ## Create a Space